azimndiaye/AND-App/README.md

 ## User-Stories

+User = User of application
+Client = Host of hobbies
+Business Administrator = Developer/Maintainer/Service of application.

 | Role         | User Wish " I "   | Reason "So that"       | Priority  1-5   |
 | ------------ | ------------- | ------------ | ------------ |
 | User         | Want to interact with the application  | I can explore different hobbies| 1 |